danielspaniel/ember-data-change-tracker/README.md

     - tracks replacement/changes in hasMany associations
     - adds a ```changed()``` method to DS.Model
     - adds a ```rollback()``` method to DS.Model
+    - Only works with
+      - ember-data versions 2.7+ ( if you have polymphic relationships )
-    - Only works with ember-data versions 2.5+
+      - ember-data versions 2.5+ ( if you don't )

 ## Installation